 The Times of India published: I aim to conserve wildlife of the Eastern Ghats: Kantimahanti Murthy.

-Sagar Dahal received a grant for his new Fishing Cat conservation project in human-dominated landscape of Bara district, Nepal, from the Mohamed bin Zayed Species Conservation Fund.
+Sagar Dahal received a grant for his new Fishing Cat conservation project in the human-dominated landscape of Bara district, Nepal, from the Mohamed bin Zayed Species Conservation Fund.
 CONGRATULATIONS, Sagar!!

 The Dhaka Tribune published this photo and the article Villagers beat Fishing Cat to death.
 This is the fifth Fishing Cat in four months that was brutally killed in this area.